JeffersonLab/analyzer/SDK/README.md

 on ``N`` CPUs.
 Cleaning the build directory with the ``--clean-first`` option should rarely be necessary.

-In case of repeated build problems, try completely deleting and recreating the build directory.
-This may be necessary, for example, when switching to a different analyzer installation, a different version of ROOT, a different ``git`` branch that contains additional or fewer source files, or similar major environment changes.
+In case of persistent epeated build problems, try completely deleting and recreating the build directory.

 Installation
 ------------